cheeepsan/libgdxtestWithScreenAndStage/README.md

 This project is built using [libgdx game library](https://libgdx.badlogicgames.com/).

 In the "core" folder are found all the main source files.
-Moreover "assets" folder containing textures and JSON files created for automatic initialisation of external resources.
+Moreover "assets" folder containing textures and JSON files.

 # Assets